nylas/nylas-mail/docs/First steps.md

 <img class="gsg-center" src="images/sidebar-style.png"/>

-If you're a fan of using the Chrome Developer Tools to tinker with styles, no fear; they work in Nylas Mail, too.
+If you're a fan of using the Chrome Developer Tools to tinker with styles, no fear; they work in N1, too.
 Open them by going to `Developer > Toggle Developer Tools`.
 You'll also find them helpful for debugging in the event that your package isn't behaving as expected.

 <hr/>